 A lot of the books in the program are too hard for my child.

-Can my child just read something without having to take a test about it?
+Can my child just read a book without having to do the quiz for it?

 Yes.
 They can read any book in the library purely for pleasure.
 They do not have to complete the short quiz.

 How do I know the books are about subjects suitable for my child?

 Reading Eggspress books are also published by Blake Education as real books that are commonly used in schools.
 Blake Education has been publishing high-quality educational resources for teachers and students for more than 30 years.
 All of our books are written and illustrated by talented authors and illustrators about subjects that are suitable for children.

 How will I know if my child is making progress?